Co-Lead Excellence through Quality Improvement Project, CMHA Ontario Division

 Abel holds a Masters of Health Informatics (MHI) from Dalhousie University; and he is Certified Lean Six Sigma Green Belt (CLSSGB) professional.

-Linda Saunders is seconded part-time from the Canadian Mental Health Association, Haliburton, Kawartha, Pine Ridge Branch (CMHA HKPR) in the Central East LHIN.
-Linda supports the Excellence through Quality Improvement Project (E-QIP) as a Quality Improvement (QI) Coach.
-Since its inception Linda has supported many mental health and addiction organizations in Ontario with their quality improvement projects in an effort to improve the quality of services offered to clients and families.
+Linda Saunders delivers quality improvement and data coaching through the Excellence through Quality Improvement Project (E-QIP).
+Since its inception in 2016 Linda has supported many mental health and addiction organizations in Ontario with their quality improvement projects and plans to improve the quality of services offered to clients and families.

-Linda thoroughly enjoys her work providing quality improvement supports to mental health and addiction organizations in the province as they work towards strengthening the sector in quality improvement and supports to clients.
+Linda thoroughly enjoys her work providing quality improvement and data coaching to mental health and addiction organizations in the province as they work towards strengthening the sector in quality improvement and improved health outcomes to clients and families.

 Hrishikesh Navare is a Quality Improvement (QI) / Data coach for the Excellence through Quality Improvement Project (E-QIP).
 He joined E-QIP team in May 2020 and brings over 10 years of experience in QI and data measurement in primary care, long term care and the community service sectors.
 Person centred care and using client voice in designing programs and services are core values for him.
 He has a great interest in the social determinants of health and the effect on the Community Mental Health and Addiction sector.
 He holds Masters Degrees in Science in Pharmacy from the University of Florida and Technology in Pharmaceuticals from the University of Mumbai, certified Lean Healthcare Green Belt and has published his collaborative work in peer review journals.